The primary focus for this week and next is consuming nutrient-dense foods while managing adaptation symptoms.

 As to liver, because it is especially high in vitamin A, there is some concern about vitamin A toxicity.

-I have written a post on this topic where I provide a detailed calculation of how much liver you can safely consume in a day for various types of liver.
+We have written a post on this topic where we provide a detailed calculation of how much liver you can safely consume in a day for various types of liver.
 Please check it out if you are interested.

 In summary, you can eat 14 grams to 59 grams of beef liver a day or a couple of slices.
 This means no more than 0.9 pounds of liver per week.